flaviocopes/svelte-handbook/content/Svelte Components.md

 What if you want to export something other than the component markup and its associated and built-in functionality?

-You must write all the functions you want to export from a special `script` tag, with the `context="module"` attribute.
+You must write all the functions you want to export from a special `script` tag with the `context="module"` attribute.

 Here's an example.
 Say you have a Button component in `Button.svelte`: